abao1999/panda/README.md

 - RandomConvexCombinationTransform
 - RandomProjectedSkewTransform

 We provide a script [make_dyst_data.py](scripts/make_dyst_data.py) for dataset generation.
 By default, this randomly splits all dysts into a 0.3 test/train split.
 You can manually specify your desired subset.
 Running `python scripts/make_dyst_data.py` will save trajectories for systems in the train and test splits to their respective data sub-directories.
 You can test the generated data and the data augmentations using our test scripts, e.g. `python tests/test_saved_data.py Lorenz` and `python tests/test_augmentations.py Lorenz Rossler`.
+Note that the `--one_dim_target` flag is required for Chronos dataset format, where the coordinates are split and then saved.
 An example workflow:

 ```
 python tests/make_dyst_data.py
 python tests/test_saved_data.py all --split train
 python tests/test_saved_data.py all --split test
-python tests/test_augmentations.py Lorenz Rossler
+python tests/test_augmentations.py Lorenz Rossler --split train
 ```

 We provide a script [make_skew_systems.py](scripts/make_skew_systems.py) to generate trajectories for pairs dynamical systems, where the first system (the driver) is driving the second system (the response).
 TODO: work in progress.
 Example usage: `python scripts/make_skew_systems.py Blasius Aizawa --couple_phase_space True --couple_flows False`